 Animal experiments, for human patients, were first institutionalised in 1847 by a French doctor Claude Bernard, who went on to reject the Theory of Evolution.
 Read more.

-Beagle experiments are still used today to measure the levels of toxicity in new human medicines – however these tests are now shown to correlate with human outcomes around 31% of the time.
+Beagle experiments are still used today to measure the levels of toxicity in new human medicines – and these tests are now shown to correlate with human outcomes around 31% of the time.
 This is not science; it’s less than the toss of a coin and worse than guessing.
 [1-3]

 How do we know animal testing is failing human patients?